niccolobiasi/CardioMat/README.md

 A similar pipeline for atrial models is available.
 See the example_atria script for details (available at [https://doi.org/10.5281/zenodo.14699421](https://doi.org/10.5281/zenodo.14699420)).
 Methods are described in details in the associated publication (https://doi.org/10.1016/j.compbiomed.2024.109529).
+A whole-heart simulation pipeline is now also available.
+This include an atrioventricular model connecting atria and His-Purkinje system.
+For executing whole heart simulations the runSimulation_wh.m function must be used.
+Atrial and ventricular segmentation must be provided separately.
+Methodological details about whole-heart models are provided in the associated publication (https://doi.org/10.1007/s00366-025-02214-z)

 ## Usage

 Each function is provided with an help documentation explaining the usage of the function.
-3 example scripts showing the use of CardioMat in different scenarios are available at [https://doi.org/10.5281/zenodo.14699421](https://doi.org/10.5281/zenodo.14699420).
+Some example scripts showing the use of CardioMat in different scenarios are available at [https://doi.org/10.5281/zenodo.14699421](https://doi.org/10.5281/zenodo.14699420).
+These include scripts showing ventricular, atrial, and whole-heart models construction and simulation.
+Additionally, a script executing the N-version benchmark problem is provided.
 Simulation results are saved into a binary file and can be visualized with plotFrame.m and VolShFrame.m functions.
 The former uses standard Matlab figures, the latter is based on volshow() Matlab command and uses a viewer3d.
+For whole-heart simulations the functions plotFrame_wh.m and VolShFrame_wh.m must be used.
+Please, note that not all CardioMat functionalities were extensively tested.
+We are developing CardioMat based on our research needs and some features (not involved in our publications) have not been rigorously verified yet.
+Thus, if you experience any bug, error, or inconsistent results, please open an issue and/or send an email to niccolo.biasi@ing.unipi.it with a description of the issue.

 ## Requirements

 CardioMat toolbox was tested on Matlab R2023b and R2024a, and it is supposed to work for this and future releases.
-The runSimulation.m function uses the gpuArray structure thus it requires the **Parallel Computing Toolbox**. createPurkinje.m, VolSh.m, and VolShFrame.m requires the **Image Processing Toolbox**.
+The runSimulation.m function uses the gpuArray structure thus it requires the **Parallel Computing Toolbox**. createPurkinje.m, VolSh.m, VolShFrame.m, and all dependant functions requires the **Image Processing Toolbox**.
-The vox2carp.m function requires iso2mesh toolbox available in the Matlab path (dowload from: https://github.com/fangq/iso2mesh). vox2carp.m allows to generates 3D mesh in openCARP (https://opencarp.org/) format, including fiber orientation and domain labels.
+The vox2carp.m function requires iso2mesh toolbox available in the Matlab path (dowload from: https://github.com/fangq/iso2mesh). vox2carp.m allows to generates 3D meshes in openCARP (https://opencarp.org/) format, including fiber orientation and domain labels.

 ## License